Imitato/imitato/README.md

-# gamemaster-client
+# imitato-client
-For managing a game of Imitato.
+Clients for the gamemaster and individual players for Imitato.

 A tomato and potato themed party game!